dotnet/docs/docs/core/diagnostics/logging-tracing.md

 ### DiagnosticSource

 <xref:System.Diagnostics.DiagnosticSource?displayProperty=nameWithType> is intended for logging where the log messages will be analyzed synchronously in-process rather than serialized to any storage.
-This allows the source and listener to exchange arbitrary .NET objects as messages whereas most logging APIs require the log event to be serializable.
-This technique can also be extremely fast, handling log events in 10s of nanoseconds if the listener is implemented efficiently.
-Tools that use these APIs often act more like in-process profilers though the API doesn't impose any constraint here.
+This allows the source and listener to exchange arbitrary .NET objects as messages, whereas most logging APIs require the log event to be serializable.
+This technique can also be extremely fast, handling log events in tens of nanoseconds if the listener is implemented efficiently.
+Tools that use these APIs often act more like in-process profilers, though the API doesn't impose any constraint here.

 ### EventLog